bytecodeio/looker-explore-assistant/README.md

 # Looker Explore Assistant

-This is an extension or API plugin for Looker that integrates LLM's hosted on Vertex AI into a natural language experience powered by Looker's modeling layer.
+This is an extension or API plugin for Looker that integrates LLMs hosted on Vertex AI into a natural language experience powered by Looker's modeling layer.

 ![explore assistant](./static/explore-assistant.gif)

 ## Description

-The Explore Assistant allows a user to generate a Looker Explore Query via natural language outputted into a visualization.
-As opposed to writing the raw SQL itself, the LLM is optimized to translate a text input into a Looker explore query.
-This is important as the LLM does what it's great at, **generative content**, and Looker powers it with all the **underlying data context, metadata and nuances** that come with business data and analytics.
+The Explore Assistant allows users to generate Looker Explore queries via natural language, outputting results into visualizations.
+Rather than writing raw SQL, the LLM translates text inputs into Looker explore queries.
+This leverages what LLMs excel at - **generative content** - while Looker provides the **underlying data context, metadata and business logic**.

+### Key Features

+ - **Natural Language Querying** - Generate Looker queries from plain English
+ - **Question History** - Stored in browser localstorage for easy reference
+ - **Sample Prompts** - Customizable prompts organized by use case
+ - **Structured Logging** - Input & output token counts for cost tracking
+ - **Multi-turn Conversations** - Contextual follow-up questions
+ - **Insight Summarization** - AI-generated insights from query results
+ - **Dynamic Explore Selection** - Automatically chooses the right explore based on query intent
+ - **Vector Search** - Semantic search for fields and metrics using BigQuery Vector Search

+## Architecture

+The system consists of three main components:

+1. **Frontend Extension** - Looker extension built with React and TypeScript
+2. **Backend API** - Python REST API deployed on Google Cloud Run
+3. **Vector Search** - BigQuery Vector Search for semantic field lookup

+### Authentication Flow

+- Frontend uses **API key authentication** (X-API-Key header)
+- User identity extracted from Looker SDK for audit logging
+- Backend validates API key stored in Google Cloud Secret Manager

+### Removed Features

+This simplified version has removed:
+- OAuth-based authentication (replaced with API keys)
+- MCP (Model Context Protocol) system
+- Area-based explore organization
-Additionally, the extension provides:
+- Embedded explore views within the extension

- - Question History (*this is stored in the browser's localstorage*)
- - Categorized Prompts (*these can be customized by the use cases of your organization*)
- - Cached Explore URL's when clicking from History
- - Structured Logging with Input & Output Token Counts (*enables a workflow of log sink to BQ for cost estimation & tracking*)
- - Flexible Deployment Options
- - Multi-turn
- - Insight Summarization
- - Dynamic Explore Selection

 ## Setup

-Please follow these steps in order for a successful installation.
+Follow these steps in order for successful installation:

-1. Backend Setup - setup the GCP backend for communicating with the Vertex API [using these instructions.](./explore-assistant-backend/README.md)
+1. **Backend Setup** - Deploy the Cloud Run service and configure Vertex AI [using these instructions](./explore-assistant-backend/README.md)
-2. Looker Connection - setup a Looker connection to the BigQuery dataset created in step 1 [using these instructions.](https://cloud.google.com/looker/docs/db-config-google-bigquery)
+2. **API Key Setup** - Generate and configure API keys [using these instructions](./API_KEY_SETUP.md)
-3. Example generation - generate a list of examples and upload them to BigQuery [using these instructions.](./explore-assistant-examples/README.md)
+3. **Example Generation** - Generate training examples and upload to BigQuery [using these instructions](./explore-assistant-examples/README.md)
-4. Frontend Setup - setup Looker Extension Framework Applications [using these instructions.](./explore-assistant-extension/README.md)
+4. **Frontend Setup** - Build and deploy the Looker extension [using these instructions](./explore-assistant-extension/README.md)

 ### Technologies Used
 #### Frontend